This Web site is by and for the students of the Hunter College Elementary School Class of 1947.

 Alice Lowenbraun (Funk) | Died January 2006.
 Her husband is Alan Funk, 1966 Ladenburg Drive, Westbury, NY 11590-5918 516/997-9049 |

-A. Richard Miller Richard (a.k.a.
-"Dick" to newer friends) created this Web site.
-Richard was the only K-11 student from Queens; from Kindergarten, he commuted by subway.
+A. Richard Miller Dick ("Richard", back when) created this Web site.
+Richard was the only K-11 student from Queens; even in Kindergarten, he commuted by subway.
 JHS 125, Brooklyn Tech, RPI, Queens College |

 A. Richard Miller, Partner, Miller Microcomputer

-Services 61 Lake Shore Road, Natick, MA 01760 508/653-6136, 9am-9pm TheMillers@millermicro.com and http://millermicro.com/ Richard has been an engineering physicist at Polarad Corp., Kollsman Instrument Corp., Block Engineering, and Edgerton, Germeshausen and Grier (EG&G).
-He's been Executive Director of the Lake Cochituate Watershed Assn., and as an environmental activist he has participated in projects and conferences in Massachusetts and nationally.
-He and his wife Jill are partners in Miller Microcomputer Services.
-He has helped develop new medical equipment, worked to save lakes and to build trails, developed MMSFORTH and other computer software, and has his own garbage on the Moon. |
+Services 61 Lake Shore Road, Natick, MA 01760 508/653-6136, 9am-9pm TheMillers@millermicro.com and http://millermicro.com/ Dick has been an engineering physicist at Polarad Corp., Kollsman Instrument Corp., Block Engineering, and Edgerton, Germeshausen and Grier (EG&G).
+He has helped develop new medical equipment and has his own garbage on the Moon.
+As an environmental activist, Dick has worked to save lakes and to build trails (including the Cochituate Rail Trail), served decades as Executive Director of the Lake Cochituate Watershed Assn., and participated in projects and conferences in Massachusetts and nationally.
+Dick Miller and his wife Jill are partners in Miller Microcomputer Services, which developed MMSFORTH and other computer software, and now specializes in FOSS (free, open-source software); they recycle inexpensive, powerful laptops with free Linux, Fotocx and more.
+They founded the FOSS User Group in Natick, Mass.
+(NatickFOSS.org) and continue to be active participants. |

 Jeremy Musher | Jeremy died of brain cancer in 1974. |